 (#3148)A non-AP STA may send a Channel Usage Request frame to its associated AP with a TWT element configured as a TWT request.
 In this case, if the non-AP STA receives a Channel Usage Response frame from the AP that includes a TWT element configured as a TWT response with the TWT Setup Command field indicating Accept TWT, then the non-AP STA has successfully completed the peer-to-peer TWT agreement with the AP for the TWT flow identifier indicated in the TWT element that is carried in the Channel Usage Response frame.
 Otherwise, that peer-to-peer TWT agreement has not been established.
 The TWT flow identifier, together with the MAC addresses of the requesting STA and the responding AP, identifies the peer-to-peer TWT agreement.

-(#3145)A non-AP STA that has already selected a Channel for peer-to-peer communication may transmit a Channel Usage Request frame with the Usage Mode field of the Channel Usage element set to 3 and without a Channel Entry field to inform the AP about its unavailability during the peer-to-peer TWT agreement.
+(#3145)To indicate its unavailability, a non-AP STA may transmit a Channel Usage Request frame with the Usage Mode field of the Channel Usage element set to 3 and without a Channel Entry field to inform the AP about its unavailability during the peer-to-peer TWT agreement, also referred to as unavailability notification.
 Otherwise, the non-AP STA (#4337)shall set the Usage Mode field to 0, 1 or 2.

 (#1024)A non-AP STA that has successfully set up (#3150)a peer-to-peer TWT schedule with its associated AP should use the negotiated (#3150)peer-to-peer TWT SPs for (#3349)(#4311)communication not via the AP.(#3052)